 Correct synchronization is needed to ensure correct results from Vulkan operations (whether graphical or computational).
 Modern graphics hardware is both parallel and pipelined, with various operations happening simultaneously for performance reasons.
+Different implementations may have differing pipeline architectures and/or memory hierarchies and caches.
+As such, apparently correct operation on a given Vulkan hardware or software implementation does not imply application correctness nor guarantee correct operation on a different implementation.

-Vulkan has a limited number of ordering guarantees, but for most operations, it is the application's responsibility to inform the implementation when ordering is required between operations.
+Vulkan defines a limited number of ordering guarantees, but for most operations, it is the application's responsibility to inform the implementation when ordering is required between operations.
 The need for such synchronization operations arises when the same region of memory is used by subsequent operations in different ways -- for example a mip-level being written by a blit operation, and then being used for sampled lookup by a shader.

-If these two uses are not guaranteed to operate sequentially, a data hazard exists.
+If two uses are not guaranteed to operate sequentially, a data hazard exists.
 These hazards are: